 Max is a senior writer at Newsweek and based in New York City.
-He specializes in long-form general interest magazine stories on topics such as crime, mental health and higher education.
-He has covered the high suicide rate for farmers, the dark side of college rankings, undocumented American tigers in captivity and sex trafficking to farm worker labor camps.
-Besides Newsweek, he has written for Newsweek Japan, Boston and Smithsonian magazines, Vassar: The Alumnae/i Quarterly and Vice.com.
+He covers politics and general interest news and focuses on the FBI, the Department of Justice and congressional intelligence committees.
+He has written about the high suicide rate for farmers, the dark side of college rankings, undocumented American tigers in captivity and sex trafficking to farm worker labor camps.
+He has also written for Newsweek Japan, Boston and Smithsonian magazines, Vassar: The Alumnae/i Quarterly and Vice.com.

 Max’s documentary films have screened at festivals across the United States.
 His film At the Corner of 3rd and 3rd won Best Documentary at the 2013 Red Hook International Film Festival and Best Documentary Short at the 2013 Greenpoint Film Festival.
 He has created videos for PBS, The American Library in Paris, City Parks Foundation and the Office of Communications at Vassar College.